RTEMS/rtems-docs/filesystem/fileystem_implmentation.rst

 - OPS table functions for the IMFS

 A 0 will be returned to the calling routine if the process succeeded, otherwise a 1 will be returned.

-..
-COMMENT: @page

 unmount Handler
 ~~~~~~~~~~~~~~~